 You don’t have to believe in any particular spiritual tradition, and you don’t have to believe in any, in order to find meditation useful.
 If you make a point of meditating for ten minutes every day for two weeks, you’ll find that you’re in a better place mentally.
 Even without the outside world situation having changed at all, you’ll have more clarity.

 Anyone who spends their lockdown meditating every day, you’re going to emerge on the other side of this as a mental warrior.
-For those who are particularly prone to depression or anxiety, meditation could work wonders for you.
+For those who are particularly prone to depression or anxiety, meditation could work wonders for you. if this does not work, you might want to get more info about cbd and natural remedies to ease this condition.

 Make A List of Future Events